 As a general rule, foreign judgments are recognised and enforced in Poland, subject to certain exceptions (e.g., if a judgment was issued in a case that should have fallen under the jurisdiction of Polish courts).

-There are strong indications that the rapid growth of the technology sector in Poland will continue, and the overall forecast for the industry is positive.
-The technology market seems to be one of those that are least affected by the covid-19 pandemic, and there are cases where the implications of the pandemic may constitute an additional growth factor.
+The overall forecast for the industry is positive and there are strong indications that the rapid growth of the technology sector in Poland will continue.
+The general perception is that the technology market is not affected by the covid-19 pandemic and we see many cases where the implications of the pandemic constitute an additional growth factor.